Taylor-CCB-Group/MDV/python/mdvtools/test_projects/README_pbmc3k_tutorial.md

 In case poetry does not work, or you do not want to use it, install mdvtools using pip by:
 `pip install -e python`

 After the setup is done, please follow the instructions below:

-1. Open a terminal
-2. Switch to the python folder within the MDV folder `cd MDV/python`
-3. Activate the previously created environment
-    `source venv/bin/activate` on Mac/Linux or `venv/Scripts/activate.bat` on Windows
-4. Run:
-    `python -m mdvtools.mdv_desktop` - leave this running in the background.
-5. Open a new terminal and follow steps 2 and 3 again
-6. If you do not have jupyter notebook installed install it, otherwise run:
+1. In the open terminal run.
+If you do not have jupyter notebook installed install it.
     `jupyter notebook`
-7. Open and run the notebook
+2. Open and run the notebook
-8. Open `http://localhost:5051/project/pbmc3k` in browser.
-The last part of the URL is the name of your project as it was named on the